 Driving and Parking

 Due to the strict security (and safety) regime, only vehicles with approved passes are allowed within the Show area.
 Most visitors have to travel to the Show by tube but special arrangements can be made for those unable to use public transport.
 For blue badge holders the best option is to park in Farringdon Street and then watch the show from Ludgate Circus.
 This will require a special security pass that you can obtain by filling in the form above or contacting Larry Costa at the City of London.
 All applications should be made at least a week before the Show.
-He will need details of the car (including make, model, registration number and colour), along with the name of the driver and your blue badge number.
-Larry can be contacted by phone or email on 020 7332 3037 or larry.costa at cityoflondon.gov.uk.
 Please note that there is no space for parking on Queen Victoria Street as it is reserved for coaches.

 Accessible WC's are provided at various locations around the parade route including Blackfriars Bridge, Farringdon St (junction with Ludgate Circus), New Change and on Queen Victoria Street (junction with Cannon Street).
 All of them are marked on our one page map and in the interactive maps of our smartphone apps.

 Not all these are Part M standard accessible WC's: for full details please check with Larry Costa (020 7332 3037).
 There are also a number of wheelchair accessible WC's within train stations around the City.
 Many of these are opened using a RADAR key.